Body

 - Ensure you are logged in to your U-M Google account and not a personal (non-UM) account.

-- Google does not display the University of Michigan logo beside your profile picture in the top right corner in Gemini as they do in other Google services.
+- In Gemini, Google displays the University of Michigan logo beside your profile picture in the top-right corner.

 - You can connect and use some Google Workspace services within the Gemini web app.